lillie-j/ci-cd-template/README.md

 #### 2. Set Secrets

 To push Docker images to a cloud registry, define the following secrets in your GitHub repository using **GitHub Secrets**.
-For simplicity, access to cloud resources is expected via a service principal rather than OIDC federation.

 | Cloud Provider   | Image Registry     | Secret Names                |